jupyterhub/zero-to-jupyterhub-k8s/doc/source/index.rst

 This tutorial starts from *Step Zero: Your Kubernetes cluster* and describes the steps needed for you to create a complete initial JupyterHub deployment.
-Please ensure you have a working
+Please ensure you have a working installation of Kubernetes and Helm before proceeding with this section.

 .. toctree::
    :maxdepth: 2